mvolkmann/blog/src/swift.md

 }
 ```

-Like structs and classes, enumerations can define
+Like structs and classes (described later), enumerations can define
 initializers, computed properties, and methods.
-Enumerations cannot have regular (non-computed), properties.
+Enumerations cannot have regular (non-computed) properties.
 The following `enum` defines a computed property and a method.

 ```swift